t-bre/ccdgen/README.md

 ## Other Tools

-- [CMake](https://cmake.org) can be used as is to generate `compile_commands.json` by adding `-DCMAKE_EXPORT_COMPILE_COMMANDS=ON` when calling it.
+- [CMake](https://cmake.org) (since version 2.8.5) can be used as is to generate `compile_commands.json` by adding `-DCMAKE_EXPORT_COMPILE_COMMANDS=ON` when calling it.
+This only works for Unix Makefile builds.
-- [Bear](https://github.com/rizsotto/Bear) is much more advanced tool for generating compilation databases for `clang` tooling.
+- [Bear](https://github.com/rizsotto/Bear) is much more advanced tool for generating compilation databases for `clang` tooling. macOS, Linux and FreeBSD are currently supported.